ghiscoding/slickgrid-universal/README.md

 [![jest](https://jestjs.io/img/jest-badge.svg)](https://github.com/facebook/jest)
 [![codecov](https://codecov.io/gh/ghiscoding/slickgrid-universal/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/slickgrid-universal)

 This is a monorepo project (using [pnpm workspaces](https://pnpm.io/workspaces)) which is regrouping a few packages under a single repository.
 It is using SlickGrid (more specifically the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork) behind the scene (there is no need to rewrite the core library itself, in other words this is a wrapper library).
 The main goal of this library is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
 It was also a good opportunity to decouple some features/services that not every one need at all time, this will also help in getting smaller bundle size depending on which features (packages) you decide to use.
-For example, not every project require backend services (OData, GraphQL) and export services (Excel Export, Text Export), which is why they are better handled with a monorepo structure.
+For example, not every project need backend services (OData, GraphQL) and/or export services (Excel Export, Text Export), which is why they are better handled with a monorepo structure (download and install only what you need).

 ## Latest News & Releases
-Check out the [Releases](https://github.com/ghiscoding/slickgrid-universal/releases) section for all latest News & Version Releases.
+Check out the [Releases](https://github.com/ghiscoding/slickgrid-universal/releases) section for all the latest News & Version Releases.

 ### Demo page
-The GitHub [demo page](https://ghiscoding.github.io/slickgrid-universal) uses 2 different themes (Material Design / Salesforce) but you could also use Bootstrap theme which is demoed in other frameworks.
+The GitHub [live demo](https://ghiscoding.github.io/slickgrid-universal) shows 2 different themes (Material Design / Salesforce), but you could also choose a Bootstrap theme which is demoed in other frameworks.
 - [Angular-Slickgrid](https://ghiscoding.github.io/Angular-Slickgrid/) - External Library
 - [Aurelia-Slickgrid](https://ghiscoding.github.io/aurelia-slickgrid/) - External Library
-- [Webpack-Demo-Vanilla-Bundle](https://ghiscoding.github.io/slickgrid-universal) - internal with Material Design theme & Salesforce themes
+- [Webpack-Demo-Vanilla-Bundle](https://ghiscoding.github.io/slickgrid-universal) - internal with Material Design and Salesforce themes
 - [Slickgrid-Universal-Vite-Demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo) - Slickgrid-Universal demo with ViteJS

 ### Like my work?